2.1.2 Incomes and inflation

 Let’s apply this to income.
 If, one year after starting a new job, your annual salary rises by 5% from £20,000 to £21,000, the nominal value of your salary is £21,000.
 But if price inflation in the same period has also been 5%, the real value of your new salary is £20,000 – the same as it was a year ago.

 In real terms disposable income per head more than doubled between 1971 and 2007 (Social Trends, 2010).
 This would suggest that households in 2007 could afford a considerably higher standard of living than households in 1971.
-But for a number of years after the financial crisis of 2007 and 2008 the real incomes of many households in the UK fell, because nominal pay increases, particularly in the public sector, did not keep pace with price increases.
-Sharp price increases in energy, petrol and food during these years particularly hit living standards.
+But in a number of years since the financial crisis of 2007 and 2008 the real incomes of many households in the UK have fallen, because nominal pay increases, particularly in the public sector, did not keep pace with price increases.
+Sharp price increases in energy, petrol and food at certain points during these years particularly hit living standards.